AnaCoda/AutoSrtSyncGUI/README.md

 I decided to publish this as a separate project from my original one because of many differences.

 TODO:
-- Add an option to choose how much confidence is needed in the speech recognition (currently 70%)
+- ~~Add an option to choose how much confidence is needed in the speech recognition (currently 70%)~~
-- Add an option to choose the minimum number of words needed to match (currently 3 words)
+- ~~Add an option to choose the minimum number of words needed to match (currently 3 words)~~
-- Add an option to choose how many seconds of speech to recognize with (currently 2.5 seconds)
+- ~~Add an option to choose how many seconds of speech to recognize with (currently 2.5 seconds)~~
+- Add an option to allow near matches